Nargesmohammadi/Machine-Learning-Projects/README.md

 11. Titanic Survival Prediction: 🚢️
     Using passenger data from the Titanic, this project predicts the likelihood of survival for individuals aboard the ill-fated ship.

 Each project is implemented using various machine learning algorithms and techniques, emphasizing accuracy and practicality.
-The codebase is thoroughly documented, ensuring easy understanding and reproducibility.